HyderickCSarrell/CS488_APIDOCPRESENTATION/README.md

-#Readme File
+# Readme File

-##Readme File
+## Readme File

-###Readme File
+### Readme File

-&nbsp This is the main readme file for this repository.
+This is the main readme file for this repository.
 It is intended to give an example of markdown in general.

 *This sentence is in italics using a single asterisks at the beginning and end.*